ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ceipt: Take boiled, linseed oil ami stir it in
 pulveriiioit charcoal to the consistency of paint
 Tut a coat of this over the timer aud there is
-not a man that will live to see it lotion.
+not a man that will live to see it lotion.&quot;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_longines_ver01:data:sn85025371:00542867218:1873082801:0143/pct:65.044085,75.458020,14.162381,11.664690/!600,600/0/default.jpg"/>
 </td>